Employer Insights

 • Seasonal worker who is under 18 years old

-• Student worker who is under 24 years old that is employed by a nonprofit health or welfare agency engaged in activities dealing with children with disabilities or by a nonprofit day or resident seasonal recreational camp for campers under the age of 18 years, which operates for a period of less than three months in any one year
+• Employed by a nonprofit day or resident seasonal recreational camp for campers under 18 years old (the camp must operate for a period of less than three months in any one year)

 • Workers employed by a public amusement or recreational establishment, organized camp, or religious or nonprofit educational conference center under certain conditions